elena-maximenko/luxury-hotel/README.md

 Libraries and modules
 ---------------------

     There is only one module in this application.
 It is named SummaryTask4.
-In current application Tomcat, MySQL, Maven, commons-email, commons-fileupload, commons-io are used.
+In current application Tomcat, MySQL, Maven, log4j, commons-email, commons-fileupload, commons-io are used.
+    Tomcat version is 7+.
     For storing application data MySQL open-source relational database management system is chosen.